-This study investigates two specific use cases of BETs in Hainan and collects first-hand empirical data on real-world operations.
-Based on that data, this study presents a total cost of ownership (TCO) analysis to evaluate the economic performance of battery electric HDTs, including both capital (CapEx) and operational expenditures (OpEx).
+This study analyzes two specific use cases of BETs in Hainan.
+We present a total cost of ownership (TCO) analysis to evaluate the economic performance of battery electric HDTs, including both capital (CapEx) and operational expenditures (OpEx).
 This study concludes by recommending possible further policy measures that could be considered to promote zero-emission trucks in Hainan.
+All data and information used in this analysis were collected from publicly available sources or by our partner organizations.